terraform-aws-modules/terraform-aws-route53/examples/complete/README.md

 # Route53 zones and records example

-Configuration in this directory creates Route53 zones and records.
+Configuration in this directory creates Route53 zones and records for various types of resources - S3 bucket, CloudFront distribution, static records.

 ## Usage